zoey0106/My_python/README.md

 # My_python
-It will store every mini python program I wrote
+It will store python programs I wrote